DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-navigation.md

 ` /route?one={[?]}`: allow 0 or more values

-If a Destination includes query parameters, they ma be accessed like `destination.queryParamters["param"]`, or by using the delegate functions like `val param: String by destination.stringQuery()`, `val param: Int? by destination.optionalIntQuery()`, etc.
+If a Destination includes query parameters, they ma be accessed like `destination.queryParameters["param"]`, or by using the delegate functions like `val param: String by destination.stringQuery()`, `val param: Int? by destination.optionalIntQuery()`, etc.

 #### Remaining Query